-We practice and handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Somerset County and Union County.
-Our attorneys serve on the Family Law Executive Committee (“FLEC”) to the New Jersey State Bar Association and as Early/Intensive Settlement Panelists in Bar Associations throughout the State.
-Our Family Law team includes R. 1:40 Qualified Mediators who conduct private and Court appointed mediation.
+Our family lawyers handle cases in Bergen County, Burlington County, Essex County, Hudson County, Hunterdon County, Mercer County, Middlesex County, Monmouth County, Morris County, Ocean County, Passaic County, Somerset County, Sussex County, Union County, and Warren County.
+Our attorneys serve on the Family Law Executive Committee (“FLEC”) of the New Jersey State Bar Association and as Early/Intensive Settlement Panelists in Bar Associations throughout the State.
+Our Family Law team includes R. 1:40 Qualified Mediators who conduct private and court-appointed mediation.

 Appeal.
 The process of contesting the judgment of the trial court by submitting the issue to a higher court, generally the Appellate Division.
 An appeal of a final order or judgment must be made within 45 days of its entry.
 If an order is not final, it is deemed interlocutory and can only be appealed if the court grants permission.